real-logic/aeron/README.md

 ### Gradle Build

-The preferred way to build is using the gradle script included.
+The preferred way to build is using the Gradle script included.

 Full clean and build of all modules